 According to company president Clay Hile, his father Jack had always been a fan of humor.
 “He generally had several jokes to share with his customers and to embarrass his kids with,” Hile said.
 “Early on, he wanted to establish a newsletter but differentiate it from other less colorful documents.”

 During the early days of Parameter, Jack called on his old friend, Al Casino, a graphic artist in Atlanta, and the two came up with the idea of an informative newsletter that would include humor.
 “My father was a big fan of the cartoons in the New Yorker magazine,” Hile said.
-Casino based many of the early cartoons in the Humordor on those cartoons, making slight changes in theme to give them relevance to the humidity control industry.
+Casino based many of the early cartoons in the Humordor on those cartoons, making slight changes in theme to give them relevance to the

 Later, Jack called on Clay’s cousin, Tim Zerkel, to draw cartoons and he hired a local Asheville artist to draw Parameter characters that included Jack, his son Ross, and Jack’s secretary, Anne LeVine.
 Those characters were utilized in several issues.